b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 Rectangle area = 6 [cm^2]
 ```

-More information about functions can be found, e.g. [in this section of Julia
+More information about functions can be found, e.g. [in this section of Julia's
 Docs](https://docs.julialang.org/en/v1/manual/functions/).

 If You ever encounter a built in function that you don't know, you may always
-search [the docs](https://docs.julialang.org/en/v1/) (search box: top left
+search for it in [the docs](https://docs.julialang.org/en/v1/) (search box: top
-corner of the page).
+left corner of the page).

 ## Decision Making {#sec:julia_language_decision_making}